Endocrine disruptor: Zebrafish

-The zebrafish embryos are transparent, relatively small fish (larvae are less than a few millimeters in size).
-This allows scientists to view the larvae (in vivo) without killing them to study how their organs develop in particular, neuro development and transport of presumed endocrine disrupting chemicals (EDC).
-Meaning how their development is impacted by certain chemicals.
-As a model, they have simple modes of endocrine disruption.
-Along with homologous physiological, sensory, anatomical and signal-transduction mechanism similar to mammals.
+The zebrafish embryos are transparent, relatively small fish (larvae are less than a few millimeters in size), and have simple modes of endocrine disruption, along with homologous physiological, sensory, anatomical and signal-transduction mechanisms similar to mammals.
 Another helpful tool available to scientists is their recorded genome along with multiple transgenic lines accessible for breeding.
 Zebrafish and mammalian genomes when compared have prominent similarities with about 80% of human genes expressed in the fish.
-Additionally, this fish is also fairly inexpensive to breed and house in a lab partly due to their shorter life span and being able to house more of them, compared to mammalian models.

 Directions of research

 Research on endocrine disruptors is challenged by five complexities requiring special trial designs and sophisticated study protocols: